jebucaro/website-jonathanbucaro/content/blog/2025/personal-impressions-about-gpt-5/index.md

   <em>You vote for GPT-5 or GPT-4o via <a href="https://www.reddit.com/r/GPT3/comments/1mo4wt0/you_vote_for_gpt5_or_gpt4o/" target="_blank" rel="nofollow, noreferrer">Reddit</a></em>
 </div>

 Turns out when your AI becomes more thoughtful, you need to be more thoughtful too.
-After months of experimentation with GPT-5 and testing API alternatives, here's what actually works—better prompting techniques and a setup that saved us 60-70% on costs.
+After months of experimentation with GPT-5 and testing API alternatives, here's what actually works: better prompting techniques and a setup that saved us 60-70% on costs.

 ---